Computer terminal: Video display unit

-Character-oriented terminal
+Character-oriented terminals

 A character-oriented terminal is a type of computer terminal that communicates with its host one character at a time, as opposed to a block-oriented terminal that communicates in blocks of data.
-It is the most common type of data terminal, because it's easy to implement and program.
+It is the most common type of data terminal, because it is easy to implement and program.
 Connection to the mainframe computer or terminal server is achieved via RS-232 serial links, Ethernet or other proprietary protocols.